Contrary to popular opinion, the work of public relations and strategic communication professionals is not just spin or persuasion.

 In grad school, I was craving discussions about how to be a responsible—and not just proficient—communicator.
 I've created a spreadsheet to share resources I've found.

-My accessibility committment
+My accessibility commitment

 I am making a simple commitment: It is my intention to create accessible content.
 I commit to prioritizing that and acting when concerns are raised, rather than second-guessing their priority or demanding workarounds.

-What can communicators learn from K-12 teachers?
+What can communicators learn from K-12 teachers and social workers?

 Facebook memories are often superfluous, but they sometimes let you revisit a major moment in your life.
 The arrival of the textbooks for "Literacy and Race in the Schools" was one of those moments.